sagemath/trac_to_gh/Issue 8501.md

 # Issue 8501: find_root evaluates by plugging an equation into the function

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8501

 Original creator: jason